Professional Liability Insurance

 - We are liability experts; our team is led by a management team of over 50 years combined experience in the Lloyd’s & London Market;

 - We have market access to every single Professional Liability Insurance syndicate in Lloyd’s & London market;

 - We assess and highlight non-obvious exposures for you;

 - We advise on extensions of cover to limit other exposures e.g., Civil Liability, Breach of Duty, Contractual Liability, Cyber, Public Liability, Employers Liability and CGL;

 - We can provide risk management strategies for your clients;

-- We communicate with you 24 hours a day, 7 days a week – irrespective of where you are in the world, offering market feedback to you and your clients.
+- We communicate with you 24 hours a day, seven days a week – irrespective of where you are in the world, offering market feedback to you and your clients.

-We can help provide Liability Insurance to a multitude of professional individuals and business.
-Our appetite for such risks include:
+We can help provide Liability Insurance to a multitude of professional individuals and businesses.
+Our appetite for such risks includes:

 - Accountants and Auditors